legojoshua12/Tanks-Robot/README.md

  - [numpy](https://github.com/numpy/numpy)

 In addition to the packages above, you will also need a discord developer token from the [discord developer portal](https://discord.com/developers/applications).
-You can add the token to your `.env` file to initialize the connection with the discord servers
+You can add the token to your `.env` file to initialize the connection with the discord servers.

 ## Heroku Deployment